priceline/design-system/docs/pages/Tooltip.md

 # Tooltip

-Use `<Tooltip />` component to create a tooltip positioned around any element.
+Use `Tooltip` component to create a tooltip positioned around any element.

 ```.jsx
 <Tooltip bg='black' color='white' bottom right>